Operating Systems for Web Hosting: Linux vs Windows

 However, in the decision between Windows and Linux, if you are doing something more specialized, such as running Windows web applications, then your decision is clear: go with Windows hosting.

-Control panels are graphical user interfaces, such as cPanel or Plesk, that make it easy to work with your server (or server instance).
 Depending on the operating system, your options are slightly different – for example, certain control panels are available only for Windows users, while others are only available on Linux.

 If you are familiar already with a given option, and you are planning on switching operating systems, be sure to check for compatibility (unless you are open to choosing a new control panel).